Photo de la cire apposée sur le bouchon des bouteilles Briottet

 Take a behind-the-scenes look at the Noir de Bourgogne blackcurrant harvest, just a few kilometres from Dijon in Burgundy.

-A heritage company in the heart of Dijon
+A Living Heritage Company in the heart of Dijon

-Since 2018, Maison Briottet has been awarded the ‘Living Heritage Company’ label.
-This is a mark of recognition from the French government, set up to distinguish French companies with excellent craft skills.
-This label brings together manufacturers committed to the high performance of their craft and their product.
+Since 2018, Maison Briottet has been awarded the “Living Heritage Company” (Entreprise du Patrimoine Vivant) label.
+This is a mark of recognition from the French State, created to distinguish French companies with exceptional artisanal know-how.
+This label brings together manufacturers committed to the highest standards of craftsmanship and product excellence.
+Only a select few companies (1,061 in 2023) hold this prestigious label.

 Careful selection of the best blackcurrant berries is essential.
 A large quantity of good fruit goes a long way to ensuring the quality of the liqueur.